Legal obligations of marketing

 When setting your prices and advertising your products or services, you need to be mindful of the relevant regulations, to ensure you aren't misleading your customers.

 Consider the following list of regulations when conducting your marketing activities:

-When you advertise or market your business you need comply with a number of regulations:
+When you advertise or market your business you need to comply with a number of regulations:

 Misleading & deceptive conduct

 When promoting your products or services, you need to ensure that any branding, statement, quote or any other representation is not false or misleading.

 Component pricing is when the price of a product or service is advertised or displayed in separate parts.
 For example, when the single price of a car is displayed and additional on road costs are listed separately.
 If you advertise using component pricing you must also provide the full price inclusive of additional costs in a more prominent way.

 Bait advertising is where a product is advertised at a certain price without a reasonable supply.
 Bait advertising is illegal if a business sells the product knowing that they cannot meet expected demand.

 Competitions, lotteries or promotions over a certain amount are regulated by your state or territory through a permit.
 You can download a permit form from the Australian Business Licence Information Service (ABLIS) website.